mark-jordanovic-lewis/general_app_template/README.md

     $ passenger-install-nginx-module
   ```
   then add the new executable path to the `engine` script.
+- more automation req'd definitely

+## Disclaimer
+If you can get this working then good job because I have missed a _bunch_ of stuff out here.
+This is a pet project for building whatever backends for an angular2+ frontend.

 ## Build Instructions

 #### The overall app (top level dir)
 - in `config/nginx.conf` the `passenger_root` needs to be the exact executable for passenger, not a shim.
 - don't run `rails_init`, it builds an nginx, angular, rails app with devise_token_auth to start from scratch